steveoh-rose/steveoh-rose/README.md

 ## Steven O'Hanlon-Rose

 👋 Hi, I'm Steve.
-I'm a UX engineer at [Octopus Deploy](https://octopus.com/) working in the frontend platform team.
-Previously I have worked at [Outfit Brand Automation](https://outfit.io/) where I worked to improve their flagship product, a brand collateral cms for easy, decentralised and consistent marketing.
+I'm a UX engineer at [Console Connect](https://consoleconnect.com/).
+Previously I have worked at [Outfit Brand Automation](https://outfit.io/) where I worked to improve their flagship product, a brand collateral cms for easy, decentralised and consistent marketing; and [Octopus Deploy](https://octopus.com/) working in the frontend platform team on Design Systems & UX Engineering projects.

 ### About Me